Worn by adults who earned the rank of Eagle Scout as a youth member. The Eagle

 Scout Square Knot with a silver mylar border, as illustrated below.

 In addition to the Square knot patch shown above, Eagle Scouts, of course,

-on the ribbon, similar to what is shown on the knots, above.
+on the ribbon or patch, similar to what is shown on the knots, above.

 Credits: Our thanks to Mike Walton for the original scans of